 Cassie Shankman is an Austin-based composer, orchestrator, pianist and DJ (Cass&Ra).
 As a composer and orchestrator, she has been recognized for her work with film, visual artists, chamber groups, wind ensembles, apps, musicals, and music therapy technology.
 Visit her IMDB page for more information on her past and upcoming projects.
-As a performer and DJ, she's played with legendary musicians such as jazz trombonist Wycliffe Gordon at Lincoln Center and DEVO's frontman Mark Mothersbaugh, and has DJ'd for clients from Soul Cycle to Spredfast's SXSW Social Suite 3-Day House Party, with over 3,000 people in attendance.
+As a performer, she's played with legendary musicians such as jazz trombonist Wycliffe Gordon at Lincoln Center and DEVO's frontman Mark Mothersbaugh.
+As a DJ, specializing in health & wellness, she has DJ'd for clients from Soul Cycle to Expedia to Spredfast's SXSW Social Suite 3-Day House Party, with over 3,000 people in attendance.
 You can find more about her upcoming shows on her facebook page DJ Cass&Ra.
-She is currently playing keys/synth in Austin local indie-band, Russel Taine Jr.
+She is currently playing keys/synth in Austin local indie-band, Russel Taine Jr and James Junius.

 Cassie is currently focusing on creating compositions that use brain-based movement technology to help people walk again, with Austin's Center for Music Therapy on the Movement Tracks Project.
 She recently spoke at SXSW 2017 on this topic, "Movement Tracks: Where Biotech and Music Converge."
 You can watch the panel talk here.